-The evaluator shall examine the TSS to understand how the TOE generates templates of sufficient quality from samples at enrolment (see [Biometric quality] for a review of measures of sample quality).
+The evaluator shall examine the TSS and BMD to understand how the TOE generates templates of sufficient quality from samples at enrolment (see [Biometric quality] for a review of measures of sample quality).
 The evaluator shall also examine the AGD guidance about how the TOE supports a user to enrol correctly and how the TOE behaves when low quality samples are presented to the TOE for enrolment.

-The evaluator shall examine the assessment criteria for samples to determine how the TOE creates the templates from samples based on this assessment criteria.
-The assessment criteria for samples may include;
+The evaluator shall examine the quality assessment criteria report to determine how the TOE creates the templates from samples based on this assessment criteria.
+The quality assessment criteria report may include;

 - a.
 Quality requirements for the biometric sample to ensure that a sufficient amount of distinctive features is available - b.
-Method to quantify the quality of samples (e.g. method to generate quality score) - c.
+Method to quantify the quality of samples (e.g. method to generate quality score)

+- c.
 Assessment criteria to accept the sample of sufficient quality (e.g. compare quality score to quality threshold) - d.
-Quality standard that the TOE uses to perform the assessment if the TOE follows such standard (e.g. NFIQ for fingerprint)
+Quality standard that the TOE uses to perform the assessment if the TOE follows such standard (e.g. ISO/IEC 29794-4 for fingerprint)